dmort27/subwordmodeling/index.md

 ### Diversity, Inclusion, Anti-racism

 Throughout human history, some people have been denied the rights and opportunities available to others on the basis of their race, gender, economic class, caste, ancestry, language community, age, religion, beliefs, political affiliation, and abilities (visible and invisible).
-A single course cannot undo the injustices of history, but we---as a teaching staff---are committed to fighting inequity and promoting inclusion.
+A single course cannot undo the injustices of history, but we—as a teaching staff—are committed to fighting inequity and promoting inclusion.
 We encourage you to join us.
 If you feel that you, or those around you, have been treated unfairly based upon their identity (or perceived identity) by us, by other members of the teaching staff, or by other students in the course, we ask that you bring it to our attention so that we can address the wrongs (as well as pursing the approved University channels).

 ### Policy on Religious Observances